deatrich/linux-home-server/database-server.md

 ....

 // The server by default listens on port 3306; here we see that only localhost
-// is bound to that port in the lsof output:
+// is bound to that port in the lsof output.
+Thus LAN nodes cannot connect:
 $ sudo lsof -i :3306
 COMMAND     PID  USER   FD   TYPE  DEVICE SIZE/OFF NODE NAME mariadbd 709549 mysql   18u  IPv4 2506936      0t0  TCP localhost:mysql (LISTEN)